gigalixir/gigalixir-cli/docs/source/main.rst

 Tiers
 =====

 Gigalixir offers 2 tiers of pricing.
-The free tier is free, but you are limited to 1 size 0.2 instance and 1 free tier database.
+The free tier is free, but you are limited to 1 instance up to size 0.5 and 1 free tier database.
 Also, on the free tier, if you haven't deployed anything for over 30 days, we will send you an email to remind you to keep your account active.
 If you do not, your app may be scaled down to 0 replicas.
 We know this isn't ideal, but we think it is better than sleeping instances and we appreciate your understanding since the free tier does cost a lot to run.

 =======================  ========= =============
 Instance Feature         FREE Tier STANDARD Tier